camillemaulion05/qr-bar-generator/README.md

    The script will:

    - Generate a QR code (or barcode, based on your input).
-   - Send the generated file as part of a PUT request to the specified API endpoint.
+   - Upload the generated image file via a POST request to the specified API endpoint.
+   - Once the file is uploaded, the record will be updated via a PUT request with the URL of the uploaded file and a response message.

 ## How It Works: